myrtam/CANNR/README.md

 docker build -t cannrtool .

-You can then start the tool by changing to the external directory and entering the command
+On OSX, you can  start the tool by changing to the external directory and entering the command

 docker run -d -p 8080:80 --name cannrtool --mount type=bind,source="$(pwd)",target=/external cannrtool

+On Windows, use the command

+docker run -d -p 8080:80 --name cannrtool --mount type=bind,source="%CD%",target=/external cannrtool

 which runs the tool on port 8080.
 To run the tool on a different port, replace 8080 in the above with the port you want to use.
 You should then be able to access the Web tool using the URL